fuzz

 --explore

-and turns off assertion, property, and optimization testing.
+fields to false and turns off assertion, property, and optimization testing.

 # Enable exploration mode